 Upon graduating from Germanna at the end of Year 3, the student will receive an Associate of Applied Science in Nursing degree.
-At the end of Year 4, the student will graduate from UMW with a BSN.
-See the link at bottom for a sample 4-year schedule.
+At the end of Year 4, the student will graduate from UMW with a BSN. .

 - This plan is for first-year applicants only (new freshman).

-- Students must live on the UMW campus all four years.
+- Students must live on the UMW campus for at least the first two years.

-- Students start the plan in the fall semester (no spring starts permitted).
-Transferring students will not be admitted.
+- Students start the plan in the fall semester (no spring starts available).
+Transferring students are not be admitted.